fm4dd/pi-bno080/readme.md

 ### Note

 This is a early work fragment and not a completed project.
 The SHTP protocol running over I2C requires more analysis / work on the asynchronous communication model.
+I abandoned this project but keep it online as a starting point for others.

 ## I2C bus connection